callmemarv/time-to-lift/README.md

 # Time to Lift

-A configurable gym timer. ⏱️ No adds, no login, no bullshit.
+A configurable gym timer. ⏱️ No ads, no login, no bullshit.
 Just gainz! 💪

 https://time-to-lift.com